os-fpga/1st-CLaaS/GettingStarted.md

 For remote desktop access to the EC2 machines, I have used X11, RDP, and VNC from a Linux client.
 X11 is easiest, but it is far too slow to be practical.
 RDP and VNC required several days for me to get working initially.
 I suggest using RDP, but I am also including instructions for VNC as a fall-back option.

+TODO: I have not figured out cut-n-paste to/from RDP.

 ### X11 Forwarding

 This is easy and stable, so even though it is not a solution for running Xilinx tools long-term, start with X11.